Latent Diffusion Model Based Denoising Receiver for 6G Semantic Communication: From Stochastic Differential Theory to Application: Preliminaries and Related Works

 The reverse process approximates the true posterior using a parameterized model $p_{\bm{\theta}}(\bm{x}_{t-1} \mid \bm{x}_t)$, defined as follows.

 where $\bm{\mu}_{\bm{\theta}}$ is a neural network trained to predict the denoised signal at each step.
-Sampling proceeds from $\bm{x}_T \sim \mathcal{N}(\bm{0}, \bm{I})$ down to $\bm{x}0$, with each denoising step computed as follows.
+Sampling proceeds from $\bm{x}_T \sim \mathcal{N}(\bm{0}, \bm{I})$ down to $\bm{x}_0$, with each denoising step computed as follows.

+where $\tilde{\bm{\epsilon}}$ is the Gaussian noise added in the reverse process.
 The final noise term ensures that the variance of the denoised sample aligns with that of the forward process.
-While a more precise formulation would scale this term using $\tilde{\beta}_t = \frac{1 - \bar{\alpha}_{t-1}}{1 - \bar{\alpha}_t} \beta_t$, empirical studies \cite{ho2020denoising} have shown that using $\beta_t$ directly provides a favorable trade-off between computational efficiency and denoising performance.
+While a more precise formulation would scale this term using $\tilde{\beta}_t = \frac{1 - \bar{a}_{t-1}}{1 - \bar{a}_t} \beta_t$, empirical studies \cite{ho2020denoising} have shown that using $\beta_t$ directly provides a favorable trade-off between computational efficiency and denoising performance.